-As explained above, a vehicle that is safer for the user may be less safe for others, especially if it is heavier.
-In that case its energy content is higher (E=MV2), resulting in a greater effect on other road users.
-This means that safety regulations that improve the safety of vehicle occupants at the cost of others raise ethical concerns.
+As explained above, a vehicle that is safer for the user, may be less safe for others, especially if it is heavier.
+In that case its energy content is higher $(E=MV^2)$, resulting in more impacts on other road users.
+This means that safety regulations that improve the safety of vehicle occupants at the cost of others, raise ethical concerns.